Why the Hawaii Tropical Bioreserve & Garden is a Must-See in Hilo

 Photo credit: Jen Barnes

 The ocean vistas of the rugged Pacific coast are photo-worthy in and of themselves.
 This Big Island botanical garden is committed to educating the current and next generations on how to sustainably care for the world’s natural resources.
-Your senses will be heightened throughout your entire visit.

 Image of a pink flower at the Hawaii Tropical Bioreserve & Garden in Hilo Hawaii.